nospam2000/ch341-baudrate-calculation/README.md

  - 0x12: Prescaler register
  - 0x13: Divisor register

-FreeBSD sets a value to register 0x14 (UCHCOM_REG_BPS_MOD) but it is unclear to me if this has any effect on the baud rate.
-My speculation is that is has something to do with the timing how long to wait for a character before sending the USB burst transfer.
+FreeBSD additionally sets a value to register 0x14 (UCHCOM_REG_BPS_MOD) but it is unclear to me if this has any effect on the baud rate.
+My speculation is that this might have something to do with the timing how long to wait for a character before sending the USB burst transfer.
+They calculate the following value:

   UCHCOM_REG_BPS_MOD = (12000000 / 4 / baudrate + 1650 + 255) / 256

 ### Prescaler register 0x12 (Linux: CH341_REG_BPS_PRE, FreeBSD: UCHCOM_REG_BPS_PRE)